jssteinberg/some-makeup/src/routes/style/+page.md

 ## *Default CSS*

 Import *default.css*, or the alternate *where-default.css* that uses `:where()` for less specificity.

-It corrects and improves the minimal necessary default CSS:
+Their rules corrects and improves the minimal necessary default CSS, ready for other layers of style on top:

-1. Up to date browser normalizing of the bare necessities.
+1. Up to date minimal browser normalizing.
 2. Responsive rules for small screen-sizes including universal `border-box` to prevent overflow and make styling intuitive, and otherwise prevent overflowing content with `hyphens`, `overflow-wrap` and improving some element to be responsive.
 3. Fix elements that disrupts typographic rhythm.
 4. Intuitive `cursor` values for usability.